JKWA/funx/README.md

 [View the code on GitHub](https://github.com/JKWA/monex)

-Elixir is a dynamically typed language and lacks the static type system typically used in functional languages to enforce monadic patterns.
-Instead, Elixir leverages pattern matching, `defimpl`, and branded structs to create structured abstractions that behave like monads.
-Monex builds on these principles to provide useful tools for functional programming.
+Elixir is a dynamically typed language and lacks the static type system commonly used in functional languages to enforce monadic patterns.
+Instead, Elixir uses pattern matching, `defimpl`, and custom structs to create structured abstractions that provide runtime guarantees but lack the compile-time type safety of statically typed languages.

+Monex leverages these principles to deliver functional programming abstractions for Elixir.

 ## Features

-Monex provides various tools for working with monads, including constructors, refinements, folding, matching, and more.
+Monex provides tools for working with monads, including constructors, refinements, folding, matching, and more.

 ### Monads

-Monads in Monex support operations like `bind`, `map`, and `ap`, allowing for flexible control over computations:
+Monads in Monex support operations like `bind`, `map`, and `ap`, allowing flexible control over computations:

 - **Identity**: A base monad that returns its value unchanged.
 - **Maybe**: Encapsulates optional values as `Just` (a value) or `Nothing` (no value).